 The Finance (Miscellaneous Provisions) Act 2020 has brought a number of measures which impacted on our tax legislations such as accelerated annual allowances, additional investment allowance to companies affected by Covid-19, double deductions on research and development, tax holidays, amongst others.
 Also, the grandfathering period for Global Business companies will end on 30 June 2021.
 It is therefore imperative that the companies understand how to compute their corporate tax liabilities under the new regime.
 An understanding of the changes in the tax legislations is necessary to allow taxpayers to discharge their tax obligations.

 This course will cover, amongst others, the basic principles of taxation in Mauritius, the taxability of foreign income, the partial exemption and the application of foreign tax credit, as well as the rules regarding deductibility of expenses.

-At the end of the course, attendees should be able to understand the new changes brought by the Finance Act 2019, the general principles of taxation as well as evaluate the deductibility of an expense.
+At the end of the course, attendees should be able to understand the new changes brought by the Finance (Miscellaneous Provisions) Act 2020, the general principles of taxation as well as evaluate the deductibility of an expense.

 Please issue cheque in favour of PricewaterhouseCoopers Ltd

 Direct deposit or Electronic Fund Transfer: